The best hotels in Dhaka

 Get a local SIM card at the airport the moment you land.
 Grameenphone and Robi both sell tourist SIMs at the arrivals hall for around 200-300 BDT including data.
 A 10GB Grameenphone package runs 300-400 BDT and will outperform most hotel WiFi during peak hours.
 Seriously.
 Don't rely solely on the hotel connection.

-Dhaka's best neighborhoods
+Dhaka's best hotel regions

 Gulshan and Banani are where you want to be.
 They're safer, cleaner, and within reach of the city's best restaurants and business hubs. everything else is a trade-off.